leoleung-dev/lcwk-reports/documentations/overview.md

 # Project Overview

 ## Purpose
-LCWK Reports is a Next.js App Router application that tracks annual sales and commission entries.
+LCWK Reports is a Next.js App Router application that tracks annual sales, commission, and cerement totals.
 It provides monthly entry workflows, annual summaries, and Excel exports for staff to manage reporting data.

 ## How the system is linked together
-- UI pages and client components live under `app/` and render the sales and commission workflows.
+- UI pages and client components live under `app/` and render the sales, commission, and cerement workflows.
-- Client components call API routes under `app/api/**` to read and mutate data.
+- Client components call API routes under `app/api/**` to read and mutate data (including month-end cerement totals).
 - API routes use `lib/db.js` to execute Postgres queries against NeonDB via the `pg` driver.
 - Admin pages (`/admin/services` and `/admin/handlers`) maintain lookup tables used by the main reports.
 - Summary pages (`/sales/{year}/summary`, `/commission/{year}/summary`) call summary endpoints to build charts and tables.